0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x504-SayHello.md

 Don't worry if you don't fully understand the code.
 If you've never done anything like this, then that code may be pretty intimidating.
 I'll walk you through it.
 * The code is using the Windows library (Windows.h).
-* typedef is used to define the function.
+* typedef is used to define the function as a data type which will make other tasks easier.
 I called the imported function "ISayHello".
-I append an "I" to the start of the function to indicate that it was imported.
+I prepended an "I" to the start of the function to indicate that it was imported.
 This is not required but I do it to make the code easier to use.
 Also, when we import the function from the library we will be able to import it as "SayHello" without having naming conflicts.
 * Line 9 is where I import the DLL.
 * The if-statement on line 11 is checking that the DLL was loaded.
 * Line 14 is importing the `SayHello()` function.
 The function is given the name of "SayHello" when it's imported.
 This is why I use the "I" naming convention.